Rosabel’s Rooms – In Partnership with IHF

 Through the *Design & Dignity Programme at the Irish Hospice Foundation, Rosabel’s Rooms is facilitating the development of family-friendly bereavement suites in hospital emergency departments around Ireland.
 These will provide comfort and dignity for bereaved parents and families following the death of a child

 Through Rosabel’s Room-to-Heal Fund, the project is facilitating direct financial support to families, when a child dies in Ireland.
 It is helping to accommodate parents/families to take time off work, paying for funeral costs and more.
-This part of the project is open almost 12 months now and receives referrals on a regular basis.
+This part of the project is open over 12 months now and receives referrals on a regular basis.
 More details can be found here.